 First sale is the landed fish that is sold or registered at an auction centre to registered buyers or to producer organisations (PO).
 Volumes, value and prices are reported.
-Volume is reported in net weight.
+Volumes are expressed in net weight for EU countries and United Kingdom and in live weight equivalent (lwe) for Norway.
+Prices are expressed in EUR/kg (without VAT).
+For Norway, they are expressed in EUR/kg of live weight.
 First sales may differ from landings since the former do not cover fish that is landed by vessels owned by processing companies or direct sales to processors.

 In EUMOFA, first-sales are available under weekly and monthly data.
 Data are collected from national administrations and commercial sources.
 For more details, see:

 In first-sale monthly data, the destination use of products (food/non-food) is also available in the Bulk download section.

 Several sources in many EU countries provide first sales data on a real-time or daily basis.
 EUMOFA has inventoried them and listed related links below.
 In case you know other sites providing this type of service, please contact the EUMOFA Team at email@example.com for integrating them into this list.